reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 This test validates the functionality of creating a user with reactive processing using the Apache HttpClient.

-It starts by initializing the MinimalHttpAsyncClient and setting it to null.
+It starts by initializing the `MinimalHttpAsyncClient` and setting it to null.
 Then, it attempts to create a user with the specified name and job role using reactive processing through the `createUserWithReactiveProcessing()` method of the `userHttpRequestHelper`.

 After executing the request, it verifies the response by asserting that the response body contains non-null values for the user's ID and creation timestamp.

 If any exception occurs during the execution of the test, it fails with an appropriate error message.
-Finally, it ensures that the MinimalHttpAsyncClient is stopped regardless of the test outcome.
+Finally, it ensures that the `MinimalHttpAsyncClient` is stopped regardless of the test outcome.

-Sure!
-Let's add a section that compares the Async APIs and Reactive APIs offered by Apache HttpClient.
-This comparison will help readers understand the differences, benefits, and suitable use cases for each approach.

----

 ## Comparing Async and Reactive APIs

+Finally, let's compare the reactive APIs with the async APIs and understand when to use each.

 Apache HttpClient provides two powerful paradigms for handling HTTP requests: Async APIs and Reactive APIs.
 Both styles offer non-blocking operations, but they differ in their design, usage patterns, and underlying concepts.
 Let's compare these two approaches.